 - Regulatory affairs department

 Save money with a license agreement allowing significant numbers of users access to an electronic version of this book.
-For multi-user access to multiple titles, FDAnews offers the FDAnews Online Library — a personalized collection of FDAnews publications that is fully searchable.
+For multi-user access to multiple titles, FDAnews offers the FDAnews Books Library — a personalized collection of FDAnews publications that is fully searchable.
 Contact Customer Service for a quote or more information.

 Not satisfied with your publication?
 For the PDF version, you must notify FDAnews within 24 hours of receipt of purchase and we will refund 100 percent of your purchase price.